swiftlang/swift-evolution/proposals/0018-flexible-memberwise-initialization.md

 It is common to have a type with a number of public members that are intended to be configured by clients, but also with some private state comprising implementation details of the type.
 This is especially prevalent in UI code which may expose many properties for configuring visual appearance, etc.  Flexibile memberwise initialization can provide great benefit in these use cases, but it immediately becomes useless if it is "all or nothing".

-We need a flexible solution that can synthesize memberwise initialization for some members while allowing the type auther full control over initialization of implementation details.
+We need a flexible solution that can synthesize memberwise initialization for some members while allowing the type author full control over initialization of implementation details.

 ## Proposed solution

 I propose adding a `memberwise` declaration modifier for initializers which allows them to *opt-in* to synthesis of memberwise initialization.

-This proposal adopts a model for property eligibility where stored properties automatically recieve memberwise initialization parameters unless they are deemed ineligible for one of several reasons.
+This proposal adopts a model for property eligibility where stored properties automatically receive memberwise initialization parameters unless they are deemed ineligible for one of several reasons.
 An *opt-in* model using a `memberwise` declaration modifier allowing properties to *opt-in* to memberwise initialization synthesis is also possible.

 The two approaches are not mutually exclusive: it is possible to use the *automatic* model when no properties have the `memberwise` declaration modifier and the *opt-in* model when one or more properties do have the `memberwise` declaration modifier.
 A future enhancement to this proposal may introduce the *opt-in* model, allowing programmers to choose which model is preferred for a specific type they are authoring.